732911129/samples/feature-request-sample/PROGRESS.md

 ## Todo

 - Clean up framework code even more in prep for significantly extending framework in ways possibly including some roughly sketched below.
+  -- One thing to do is to improve data structure returned by binder from a tuple to something more extensible.
 - Do presentation view of form, not just edit view.
 - Use fieldsets to split up forms.
 - Add more design to the form and its layout, at the same time, keeping it semantic.
 A guide is a component should work as a 1 page full page thing, and also as a component.